aboutsummaryrefslogtreecommitdiffstats

 • A Git shell is provided so that I can stay sane.
 (I don't recall 100%, but I believe this was nice when wanting to push to some ssh://git@asdf/blabla.git repo without having to type /srv/git before the repo name.
 And I don't want to have to use something like Gitolite.)

-• Gitolfs3 does not require any kind of persistent nor temporary storage for token storage.
+• No requirement for any kind of persistent or temporary storage for tokens.
 Instead, user authentication/authorization between git-lfs-authenticate and the Gitolfs3 server is done using HMAC(-SHA256) MACs.

 • Limiting unauthenticated public downloads on a per-hour basis.
 Storage is required for this.
 (This feature is implemented pretty badly.)